GrahamLea/amberelectic-api-tools/README.md

 ...
 ```

-The tool has been written to match the format of Amber's most recent invoice
+The output has been designed to closely match the format of Amber's most recent
-format as closely as possible.
+invoice format.

+By running the tool multiple times for the same time period but using different
+tariffs, it's possible to compare the *estimates* for what you would have paid
+under different tariffs for previous months.

+### ⚠️ Important Note: This Ain't Official

+I'm in no way attached to Amber Electric (except for being a customer).
+This tool has been developed as an amateur, non-vocational exercise effort.
+Amber doesn't endorse this tool, nor support it.

 ### ⚠️ Important Note About Accuracy